-12In some emerging markets, the stock market closes before the time of the monetary policy announcement.
+&lt;sup>16In some emerging markets, the stock market closes before the time of the monetary policy announcement.
 Similarly, the last exchange rate quote may precede the monetary policy announcement.
 In these cases, we compute the changes in stock prices and in the exchange rate with respect to the closing value of the day preceding the monetary policy announcement.
 Some studies on advanced economies consider financial market responses in narrower time windows, within a few minutes surrounding a monetary policy announcement (Altavilla et al., 2019; Swanson, 2021).
 This approach is not viable in emerging markets given limited market liquidity.

-future path of monetary policy.
+estimated.
+These results are consistent with the observations that our monetary policy shocks are identified based on surprise changes in current policy rates, rather than in the future path of monetary policy.
 Hence, they are expected to have a stronger impact on shorter-term bond yields.
 For example, in recent studies on the Euro Area and the US, Altavilla et al. (2019) and Swanson (2021) show that shocks to short-term policy rates affect more strongly short-term bond yields while shocks to the expected path of future interest rates future-for example arising from forward guidance or quantitative easing-tend to affect especially longer-term bond yields.